jon7sky/TinyCLI/README.md

 The excutable is in the file `tcli.exe`.
 The program is a restaurant simulator.
 Type `help` for the list of valid commands.
 Entering `quit` gets you out of the program.

-If you're looking for some example code that can actually be run in an embedded environmet (which is what TinyCLI is designed for), you can find some in `demo/NUCLEO-L552ZE-Q`.
+If you're looking for some example code that can actually be run in an embedded environment (which is what TinyCLI is designed for), you can find some in `demo/NUCLEO-L552ZE-Q`.
 It runs on an ST NUCLEO L552ZE develoment board.
 You can import this project into
 ST's STM32CubeIDE tool to build and load the firmware.
 The input/output goes through the ST-Link's virtual COM port.
 (The ST-Link is attached to this NUCLEO board.)
 The example commands will let you turn each of the three LEDs on or off,